As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 This emphasized how AI’s impact extends beyond U.S. borders and raised questions about how regional differences in labor protections and education systems might shape the outcomes of technological disruption.15

-Frey & Osborne, 2013
+Frey & Osborne

-In one of the first major academic studies on AI job loss, Frey and Osborne estimated that 47% of U.S. jobs were at risk of computerization.
+In one of the first major academic studies on AI job loss, Frey and Osborne estimated in 2013 that 47% of U.S. jobs were at risk of computerization.
 Their research classified occupations based on their susceptibility to machine learning and automation.

 This early work helped frame later debates on the future of employment, drawing attention to how tasks rather than entire jobs are automated, prompting nuanced discussions around task restructuring and skills transition.16